mdnunez/artscreenEEG/README.md

 example_steps;
 ```

-### License

-artscreenEEG is licensed under the GNU General Public License v3.0 and written by Michael D. Nunez, Cort Horton, Siyi Deng, William Winter, Mark Dennison, Jacky Au, and Ramesh Srinivasan from the Human Neuroscience Lab at the University of California, Irvine.

 ### Further Reading

 EEG analysis and artifact correction (see Section 6 for a discussion on EEG artifact correction): [Electroencephalography (EEG): neurophysics, experimental methods, and signal processing](https://www.researchgate.net/publication/290449135_Electroencephalography_EEG_neurophysics_experimental_methods_and_signal_processing)